cdransf/cd-11ty/src/posts/2020/ajit-pai-follows-congress-instructions-requires-new-anti-robocall-tech.md

 ---
 date: '2020-03-06'
+title: "Ajit Pai follows Congress' instructions, requires new anti-robocall tech"
+description: "Phone companies would be required to deploy technology that prevents spoofing of Caller ID under a plan announced today by Federal Communications Commission Chairman Ajit Pai.
+Pai framed it as his own decision, with his announcement saying the chairman "proposed a major step forward..."
 draft: false
-title: Ajit Pai follows Congress' instructions, requires new anti-robocall tech
 category: links
 ---